Need help?

 UTRGV offers a variety of online courses and programs.
 Online courses provide opportunities to enjoy more flexible schedules, individualized learning paces, and more frequent interactions with instructors and classmates.
 Although online courses require discipline and self-motivation, the benefits and rewards will exceed your expectations!
 The following are useful tips on successful learning skills while taking a course online.

-The online education platform used at UTRGV is Blackboard.
-Make sure to attend a "Blackboard Orientation" to learn the software application's basic features including how to submit homework, take a test and communicate with your instructor and classmates.
-The Blackboard system serves as both a classroom and writing tools.
+At UTRGV, we use a Learning Management System(LMS) as an online educational platform.
+Attend an "LMS Orientation" to learn the software application's essential features, including how to submit homework, take a test, and communicate with your instructor and classmates.
+The LMS serves as both a classroom and writing tool.
 Log in frequently to get familiar with all the system's functions and features.
-Visit Blackboard Help for online tutorials and technical support.
+Visit our Support site for online tutorials and technical support.

 For success in an online course, frequent and prompt communication between instructors and students is important.
 Instructors can be aware of non-verbal communication behaviors such as confusion, frustration, boredom, absence, etc., to see when students are having difficulty.
 Since this is not possible in an online environment, it is your responsibility to speak up and communicate your needs.
 Contribute your ideas, perspective, and comments, and read those of your classmates.
 Remember, the instructor is not the only source of information in your course, you also learn from peers by sharing ideas.